hdorgeval/le-livre-des-rois/src/markdown/en/warner/02-huschang/02-how-the-feast-of-sada-was-founded.md

 For such a radiant gift.
 He made of fire

+A cynosure.

-A cynosure. " This lustre is divine,"
+> This lustre is divine,

 He said,